-CSU-Pueblo has a contract with Chartwells Campus Dining.
-The terms within this contract specify that all catering needs for campus organizations and departments are to be coordinated through Chartwells Campus Dining Catering Department.
-The overall administration of contracts with Chartwells are handled through Auxiliary Services and they serve as a resource for information pertaining to those contracts.
-In order to assist RSO's and departments on campus with various food needs, Auxiliary Services established guidelines that enable groups and organizations to provide food for programs without the requirement to use Chartwells Catering.
+CSU-Pueblo has a contract with A'vainds Campus Dining.
+The terms within this contract specify that all catering needs for campus organizations and departments are to be coordinated through A'vainds Campus Dining Catering Department.
+The overall administration of contracts with A'vainds are handled through Auxiliary Services and they serve as a resource for information pertaining to those contracts.
+In order to assist RSO's and departments on campus with various food needs, A'vainds will sometimes grant permission to RSOs wishing to bring in outside food.
+However, special permission must be given from The Office of Dining Services and Catering.